joshuadavidnelson/disable-blog/README.md

 - Forces Reading Settings: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set
 - Hides other post-related reading options, except Search Engine Visibilty

-**Note that this plugin will not delete anything and it does not make any changes to your database.**
+**Note that this plugin will not delete anything, any existing posts, comments, categories and tags will remain in your database.**

 Only three settings are forced: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set